alexander-mead/pyhalomodel/README.md

 ```
 in the discrete tracer case it is important to split up `norm` and `amp` so that `amp` is something that can be interpreted as the mean of a discrete probability distribution.
 In this example we have also decided to ignore the contribution of the variance in the number of galaxies at fixed halo mass to the eventual power spectrum calculation.

+Note that the *covariance* in the mean profile amplitude between two different tracers is not currently supported.
+This can be important in halo-occupation models where galaxies are split into centrals and satellites and the presence of a satellite galaxy is conditional on the halo first containing a central galaxy.
+We hope to include this in future.
+Also any spatial variance or covariance in halo profiles at fixed mass is not currently supported; we have no plans to include this in future.

 ## Notebooks
 There are several jupyter notebooks in the `notebooks` folder giving examples of how to do your own halo-model predictions.
 The main one is `demo.ipynb`, which gives a run down of most of the features of our software package.
-As a bonus, we include the notebooks that produced (almost) all of the plots in the review paper.
+As a bonus, we include notebooks that produce (almost) all of the plots in the review paper.

-## License
-Copyright (c) 2023 Alexander Mead, Marika Asgari

-Permission is hereby granted, free of charge, to any person obtaining a copy
-of this software and associated documentation files (the "Software"), to deal
-in the Software without restriction, including without limitation the rights
-to use, copy, modify, merge, publish, distribute, sublicense,
-and to permit persons to whom the Software is
-furnished to do so, subject to the following conditions:

-The above copyright notice and this permission notice shall be included in all
-copies or substantial portions of the Software.

-THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR
-IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY,
-FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
-IN NO EVENT SHALL THE
-AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER
-LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM,
-OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE
-SOFTWARE.

 ## Citation
 Please add a citation to `Asgari, Mead & Heymans (2023)` if you use this code.